 PCI DSS

-PCI DSS governs how cardholder data is handled anywhere it appears, which means the standard follows data through storage, processing, and transmission.
-It defines twelve requirement areas that map to how systems are segmented, how data is encrypted, how access is controlled, and how activity is monitored.
+PCI DSS governs how cardholder data is handled anywhere it appears across storage, processing, and transmission.
+It defines twelve requirement areas that map to system segmentation, data encryption, access control, and activity monitoring.
+Any AI system embedded in checkout flows, fraud detection, or transaction analysis operates close enough to payment data to bring PCI DSS into scope.

-Assessment depends on how much data flows through the system.
-Smaller organizations complete structured questionnaires, while larger ones go through full audits with Qualified Security Assessors who test both the presence and the consistency of controls.
+Assessment level depends on data volume.
+Smaller organizations complete structured questionnaires.
+Larger ones go through full audits with Qualified Security Assessors who test both the presence and consistency of controls.
+The consequence of failure is direct: payment processors can revoke access, which stops transactions from processing.
+For any company involved in commerce, that outcome is not theoretical.

 FedRAMP